 The Pultrusion Process

 Pultrusion is a method of FRP manufacturing that pulls continuous fiber materials through a resin bath for reinforcement.
 The liquid resin permeates the material and impregnates it with a range of technical and performance properties dependent on the resin used.
-Once saturated, the material is cured (polymerized) and your FRP is ready for deployment.
+Once saturated, the material is cured (polymerized), and your FRP is ready for deployment.

 Pultrusion resins are usually used to saturate and impregnate FRP and other composite materials.
 Thus, they are at the core of the entire process.

-Once the composite is fully cured, it can be cut into the desired length or if possible size and shape.
+Once the composite is fully cured, it can be cut into the desired length or, if possible, size and shape.

-Other examples of thermoset end products include fiberglass poles as tree and vine support, telescoping poles, and crossbars, electrical components such as terminal boards, arc shields, and standoff insulators, and common use items like fans, ducts, and pumps.
+Other examples of thermoset end products include fiberglass poles as tree and vine support, telescoping poles, and crossbars, electrical components such as terminal boards, arc shields, and standoff insulators, and common-use items like fans, ducts, and pumps.

 The Takeaway